-of the original, hole 200 rules and the.
-The plutal angels is the reading the final "s."
-"Fatatement of Oliver Cowdery to Samuel W. Richards, January 13, 1849.
-The text is co,ied from the earliest known publication (Deseret News, March 21, 1884), which was accompanied by Richards' descrip-tion of the circumstances of obtaining the statement: "As he was about to take his leave he penned, with his own hand and in my presence, the testimony and statement herewith, which I deem worthy of record."
+of the original, though some published accounts have erroneously dropped the final "s."

+\\Statement of Oliver Cowdery to Samuel W. Richards, January 13, 1849.
+The text is co, ied from the earliest known publication (Descret News, March 21, 1884), which was accompanied by Richards' description of the circumstances of obtaining the statement: "As he was about to take his leave he penned, with his own hand and in my presence, the testimony and statement herewith, which I deem worthy of record."
 The earliest entry to mention the statement in Richards' incompletely preserved journal is that of June 26, 1881.

-"The entire study of ancient history is based on copies of docu-ments once known to have exsted, since there are no originals of any major writing of antiquity, including the New Testament.
-But Cleero's letters are still his, even if they only exist in later copies.
-The same is true of Cowdery's note to Richards.
-"These memories of Richards were printed 50 years after the visit with Cowdery but probably were recollections repeated fairly often prior to that time.
-Obviously, the act of laying his hands upon Cowdery's head would be easily remembered, together with the personal signifi-cance of the act at that time.
-When he recalled the physicalness of Cowdery's descriptions, he was 74 and acute enough to hold demanding positons of Church le.dershup.
-"History of the Recorganized Church, Vol. 1, pp. 64-65.
-This in-terpretation is quoted with api,roval by F. Henry Edwards, A Com-mentary on the Doctrine and Covenants (rev. ed.; Independence, Mis-souri, 1946), p.
-103. ""For instance, an incomplete phrase is normally left out of the Reuben Miller account of Cowdery's speech at his return to the Church.
-It appears immediately after the description of the ordination to the Melchardeck Priestbood "by the holy angels of God" and reads: "... this was the more necessary in order that."
-Despite the incomplete recording of the thought, Cowdery was obviously ex, ressing the opnion that the restoration of the higher of the thought, Cowdery was obviously extressing the opmion that the restoration of the higher priesthood was "all the more necessary" than the lesser priesthood.
+\\The entire study of ancient history is based on copies of documents once known to have existed, since there are no originals of any major writing of antiquity, including the New Testament.
+But Cicero's letters are still his, even if they only exist in later copies.
+The same is true of Cowdery's note to Richards were printed 50 years after the visit with Cowdery but probably were recollections repeated fairly often prior to that time.
+Obviously, the act of laying his hands upon Cowdery's head would be easily remembered, together with the personal significance of the act at that time.
+When he recalled the physicalness of Cowdery's descriptions, he was 74 and acute enough to hold demanding positions of Church le.dershup.

+\\History of the Reorganized Church, Vol. 1, pp. 64-65.
+This interpretation is quoted with approval by F. Henry Edwards, A Commentary on the Doctrine and Covenants (rev. ed.; Independence, Missouri, 1946), p.
+103.

+\\For instance, an incomplete phrase is normally left out of the Reuben Miller account of Cowdery's speech at his return to the Church.
+It appears immediately after the description of the ordination to the Mclouzedek Priesthood "by the holy anges of Cod" and reads: "... this was the more necessary in order that."
+Despite the incomplete recording of the thought, Cowdery was obviously expressing the opinion that the restoration of the higher priesthood was "all the more necessary" tha